dkbalachandar/effective-java-notes/README.md

-1.Unlike constructors, static factor methods they have names 2.They are not required to create a new object each time 3.We can return an object of any subtype of their return type 4.They reduce the verbosity of creating parameterized type instances.
+1.Unlike constructors, static factor methods they have names 2.They are not required to create a new object each time 3.We can return an object of any subtype of their return type 4.They reduce the verbosity of creating parameterized type instances

 Disadvantages: